lambdamore/lambdamore.github.io/posts/WRFAR.md

 ## Related Works

-ARs in the  West Coast United States have been intensively investigated given its positive/negative influences.
+ARs in the  West Coast United States have been intensively observed and investigated given its significant positive/negative influences for the region, especially under the recent 2011-2016 California Drought scenario.

+Field observations

-Specific to mesoscale dynamical simulation, a framework that accomodates WRF for the region, named  West-WRF, was implemented and tested by the Scripps Institution.
+Specific to dynamical simulation, a framework that accomodates WRF for the region, named  West-WRF, was implemented and tested by the Scripps Institution.

-Specific contribution of West-WRF

-including airborne,39 balloon-borne, ground based and remotely sensed measurements have been40 gathered from the CalWater 2 intensive observing periods.

-AR location, extent and movement, vertical distributions of wind, water79 vapor and buoyancy, and storm scale patterns of rising/sinking motion

-Daniel Swan

-In this investigation, the authors conduct continuous (3 month), large-domain (3600 km 3 3200 km), high-resolution (4 km), nonhydrostatic simulations using the Weather Research and Forecasting (WRF) Model and compare the observations to previously reported dropsonde observations from the California Land-Falling Jets Experiment (CALJET) and the Pacific Land-Falling Jets Experiment (PACJET) in order to address an existing gap in knowledge regarding the ability of atmospheric models to simulate the finescale vertical and horizontal structure of atmospheric rivers
+Skills in predicting tropospheric state during AR, AR core structure, and AR precipitation at varying spatial scales and for a comprehensive set of forecast lead times up to seven days were evaluated.
+Daniel Swain etc. conducted 3 month continuous WRF nonhydrostatic simulations to address an existing gap in knowledge regarding the ability of atmospheric models to simulate the finescale vertical and horizontal structure of atmospheric rivers.

-Two of these studies, the California Land-Falling Jets Experiment (CALJET) in 1998 and the Pacific Land-Falling Jets Experiment (PACJET) in 2001, yielded an unprecedented high-resolution in situ dataset describing the vertical structure of numerous individual ARs (RNR05)
+The simulations were compared to observations from balloon-borne, ground based and remotely sensed measurements.
+Observed iterms include xxx xxx xxx.

+1, CalWater 2 intensive observing periods

+2, California Land-Falling Jets Experiment (CALJET)

+3, Pacific Land-Falling Jets Experiment (PACJET)

+airborne dropwindsondes from the CalWater140 2 research flights

+We will also validate forecasts of local response using observations of precipi-141 tation, vertical wind profiles, and vertically integrated water vapor during AR that impacted Cali-142 fornia’s Russian River watershed (RRW).
+We will compare West-WRF’s performance in standard143 skill metrics to the performance of GNWP forecasts and small-domain RNWP forecasts.

 Others